 Alexandria Salmieri is an artistic wedding & elopement photographer for couples creating the enchanting wedding of their fantasy.
 She provides breathtaking photos so her couples can live in the moment, enjoy the best day of their life and always remember their wedding.
 Alexandria’s couples describe her as an artist who is selfless, flexible, calming and kind, who is excited to celebrate their day with them, and has a stunning eye for capturing the moments that let them reminisce on their wedding day forever.

 Each workshop attendee took home a handmade Watercolor Vow Book/Journal hand-tied with a silk ribbon.
 These one-of-a-kind books are perfect as a keepsake for written vows or for sweet reminders and heartwarming sentiments.
 We also love the idea to use them for hostess gifts.
 The recipient can then make them into a keepsake for treasured recipes.

 Dry Shampoo + 20% Off Services from Jenna McQuade of BLUR + BRISTLE

 BLUR + BRISTLE is a full-service hair and beauty salon in beautiful Winter Park, Florida.
 They offer professional, high-end expertise in any cut, color, style, or specialty treatment.
-Whether you are looking for a modern trend or a classic cut, their principal-based designs and treatments customized for individual needs will make sure you look and feel amazing!
+Whether you are looking for a modern trend or a classic cut, the principal-based designs and treatments customized for individual needs at this hair salon will make sure you look and feel amazing!